Teaching award nominations

 Applications for second and third TMCs must include a Professional Learning Plan, and be submitted along with a copy of any previously successful applications.

-The closing date for applications is 31 January 2018.
+The closing date for applications is 31 January each year.

 Teaching Merit Certificate applications will then be forwarded to their respective College/Division for consideration.